mbucchia/Quad-Views-Foveated/README.md

 If your API layer requires a specific OpenXR extension, update the `implicitExtensions` vector in `XR_APILAYER_NOVENDOR_template\framework\dispatch.cpp` to list the extensions to request.

 WARNING: Not all OpenXR runtimes may support all extensions.
 It is recommended to query the list of supported extensions from the OpenXR runtime and only add to the `implicitExtensions` the extensions that are advertised by the platform.
+You can use the following code to query the list of extensions:
 ```
     CHECK_XRCMD(apiLayerInfo->nextInfo->nextGetInstanceProcAddr(
-        dummyInstance,
+        XR_NULL_HANDLE,
         "xrEnumerateInstanceExtensionProperties",
         reinterpret_cast<PFN_xrVoidFunction*>(&xrEnumerateInstanceExtensionProperties)));